 7. Secure Your Device and Accounts

 Many agents lose money not because of fraudsters, but because of their own carelessness.
+In POS business, being careless or not being vigilant enough will cause you.

 What to do: